-Yes, peanuts are safe, but only if they are roasted or raw and unsalted.
-No extra seasonings, please, and don’t feed pups the shell!
+Yes, peanuts are safe for dogs, but only if they are roasted or raw and unsalted.
+No extra seasonings, and don’t feed pups the shell.

 Peanuts are loaded with protein, vitamin B-6, vitamin E, niacin, and healthy fats.
 However, the drawbacks of peanuts come with the human-variety: any seasoned peanuts, including salt, are not great for your dog.